damiandriscoll/ansible-ubuntu-amp/README.md

 ```
 You can copy hosts.example to hosts and then edit it as required.

-You will also need the name of user on the remote machine that has sudo acess.
+You will also need the name of user on the remote machine that has sudo access.
 This information is stored in the **ansible.cfg** file.

 **Example ansible.cfg file**
 ```